rkonovalov/advancedlogger/README.md

 ```
 Every time we need to check that some log level is enabled.
 And we are forced to write some excessive code.

 AdvancedLogger Intended to solve this problems.
-AdvancedLogger auto checks log level before call log function.
+It auto checks log level before call log function.
 If log level is not enabled AdvancedLogger won't to call log function.

 ## Examples
 In the next example you can see typical initialization and usage of AdvancedLogger